yashv28/Cy-Force/README.md

 # Cy-Force
 =========================================>>

 Input a password.
-The script will test it agaist the Cyberoam ID's from 01000 to 11000 through brute-force checking.
+The script will test it agaist the Cyberoam IDs from 01000 to 11000 through Brute-force attack.
 If a password matches for an ID, output will be a success printed against the ID.